High-Dimensional Granger Causality for Climatic Attribution: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec_climateCH} introduces the topic of climate change, its challenges and poses the problem of its attribution.
-Section \ref{sec_methodology} discusses the methodology of Granger causality testing in high-dimensional levels VARs.
-Section \ref{sec_analysis} begins the empirical analysis.
-This is subdivided in three sub-sections: Section \ref{subsec_1} uses aggregated greenhouse gases, similarly Section \ref{subsec_2} where additional crucial variables are added; Section \ref{subsec_3} disaggregates the greenhouse gas series into its three main gas components.
-Section \ref{sec_sensitivity} performs a sensitivity analysis first on unit root testing and further on the lag-length specification.
+Section \ref{sec_methodology} discusses the methodology of Granger causality testing in high-dimensional VARs.
+Section \ref{sec_analysis} contains the main empirical analysis subdivided in two sub-sections: Section \ref{subsec_1} uses aggregated GHGs.
+Section \ref{subsec_3} disaggregates the GHGs into its three main gas components (CO$_2$, CH$_4$ and N$_2$O).
+Section \ref{sec_sensitivity} performs a sensitivity analysis on the lag-length specification.
 Finally, Section \ref{Sec_conclud_rmks} concludes.